Issaquah Salmon Days: Foods of the World

 In the area south of the Veterans' Memorial Park in the Train Depot parking lot is the Foods of the World, which has many different foods, such as hamburgers and fries, barbecue, Chinese, Japanese, Mexican, and Korean foods.
 Drink options include smoothies and fresh-squeezed lemonade.
 Dessert choices include caramel apple, strawberry shortcake, apple dumpling, elephant ears, and chocolate-dipped strawberries on a stick.

 Issaquah Salmon Hatchery

 The Issaquah Salmon Hatchery, operated by the Washington State Department of Fish & Wildlife, remains open during the festival.
-There are several locations on the hatchery grounds where visitors can see chinook, coho, and sockeye salmon that have returned to their native waters to spawn.
+There are several locations on the hatchery grounds where visitors can see chinook, and coho, that have returned to their native waters to spawn.
 These viewing areas include a pedestrian bridge across Issaquah Creek and windows that provide a view of the hatchery's fish ladder and holding pond.
-Although tours are not available during Salmon Days, docents from Friends of the Issaquah Salmon Hatchery are stationed throughout the hatchery to answer questions from visitors during the festival.
+Although tours are not available during Salmon Days, docents from Friends of the Issaquah Salmon Hatchery (FISH) are stationed throughout the hatchery to answer questions from visitors during the festival.